akim730/Project-ESDM/Group3/README.md

 # Group 3: Business Application integration to SAP Analytics Cloud & SAP Cloud SDK

 ## Overview
-Group 3 is excited to announce its involvement in the upcoming project, which aims to innovate and drive significant progress in **[Project Name]**.
+Group 3 is excited to announce its involvement in the upcoming project, which aims to innovate and drive significant progress in **SAP Analytics Cloud & SAP Cloud SDK**.
 Our team is dedicated to delivering high-quality results through collaboration, creativity, and a deep understanding of the challenges involved.

 <div class="group-section">
     <h3>Group Members</h3>